Meet our Team

 Debra’s work has provided her with unique insight and expertise in the assessment and counseling of individuals’ social welfare; particularly those suffering from PTSD.
 She has seen, first-hand, the potential for service dogs to reduce stress, improve quality of life, and promote integration into society for wounded warriors who have returned home from Iraq or Afghanistan.
 Her hope is that our dogs will support the recovery of veterans with significant injuries and illness.

-Debra lives in Maryland with her husband of 38 years.
-Her two daughters, two sons-in-law, and four grandchildren (with one on the way!) live in Chapel Hill, North Carolina.
+Debra lives in Chapel Hill, NC with her husband of 38 years.
+She has two daughters, two sons-in-law, and six grandchildren.
 She enjoys music, traveling, hockey, and spending time outdoors.

 Philip Tulkoff, MBA

 Philip Tulkoff is the President of Tulkoff Food Products.
 Phil has a BS in Mechanical Engineering from Bucknell University and an MBA in Finance Concentration from Loyola University.
 Phil was a finalist for Entrepreneur of the Year 2015.

 On January 5, 2012, Phil's cousin and his two teammates were killed by an IED in Afghanistan.
 After that, Phil decided that he wanted to do more to give back to the military community.
 Phil has volunteered, sponsored and donated to various organizations, but felt he needed to do more to contribute.

 His passion driving him to participate on the board of Valor Service Dogs is powered by his love for his country and from the experience of his cousin being killed in action.
 Phil wants to use his 30 years of business experience to help guide Valor Service Dogs and to connect them with resources to help them grow.
 Phil is honored and proud to be a part of an organization that is focused on their mission of supplying service dogs to wounded veterans and to help the veterans who have made it back home.